 About this Property:

-House on the Island of Korcula
+House for sale on the Island of Korcula

 Located outside the town of Korcula in a quiet area of town.